How to Find the Right Phlebotomy Training Classes near Whitesburg Kentucky

 Request Free Information on Phlebotomy Training Near You!

-Should You Train to Be a Plebotomist?
+Should You Go to School to Become a Plebotomist?

 Phlebotomy Education, Certification and Licensing

 - National Phlebotomy Association

 - American Society for Clinical Pathology (ASCP)